Palagruža: Geography

 Palagruža consists of one larger island, called Vela or Velika ('Great') Palagruža, and a smaller one, Mala ('Little') Palagruža, as well as a dozen nearby rocks and reefs composed of dolomite.
 All the main islets are in the form of steep ridges.
 Vela Palagruža is some 1,400 m long and 330 m wide.
-The highest point of the archipelago, on Vela Palagruža (Pelagosa Grande), is about 90 m above sea level.
+The highest point of the archipelago, on Vela Palagruža, is about 90 m above sea level.

 The archipelago is 123 km south of Split on the Croatian mainland, 60 km south-west of Lastovo, Croatia, and 53 km north-north-east of the Gargano peninsula in Italy.
 It is visible from land only from other remote islands of Italy and Croatia.
 Palagruža is further south than the mainland peninsula of Prevlaka, making it the southernmost point of Croatia.

 Geology

 Velika Palagruža is an apical part of subsurface geological complex, composed of carbonate, siliciclastic and evaporite rocks of different ages, ranging from Triassic (c.
 220 million years ago), through the Miocene (c.
 10 million years ago), to Quaternary (recent deposition).